poppopjmp/spiderfoot/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/spiderfoot?label=follow&style=social)](https://twitter.com/spiderfoot)
 [![Discord](https://img.shields.io/discord/770524432464216074)](https://discord.gg/vyvztrG)

+**This fork aim to keep the project mantained and try to add more functionality to the project**

 **SpiderFoot** is an open source intelligence (OSINT) automation tool.
 It integrates with just about every data source available and utilises a range of methods for data analysis, making that data easy to navigate.

 SpiderFoot has an embedded web-server for providing a clean and intuitive web-based interface but can also be used completely via the command-line.
 It's written in **Python 3** and **MIT-licensed**.